 5. Royal Street Cafe — Located at the base of the mountain, this is the perfect place for lunch while hitting the slopes.
 The food is so good you’ll want to take pictures of it.

 6. Riverhorse on Main — For a fine dining experience, I recommend paying a visit to Riverhorse on Main.
 Set in a candlelit environment, this restaurant serves arguably the best food in Park City.
-The night I was there a live acoustic performance filled the room as dinners enjoyed dishes like there signature halibut (one of my favorites).
+The night I was there a live acoustic performance filled the room as dinners enjoyed dishes like their signature halibut (one of my favorites).
 It’s a great place for a romantic evening, to celebrate a birthday or for entertaining a client.

 Get on a snowmobile

 If you’re looking to take the family for an adventure off the mountain, here’s a great option.
 A Deer Valley guided snowmobile tour will have you bounding through endless trails of powder that end at the top of a ridge overlooking the surrounding canyons.
-You can go solo, ride two-people-per-snowmobile or opt for the guided tour.
-Prices are based upon one or two hours of tour.
+You can go solo, ride two-people-per-snowmobile, or opt for the guided tour.
+Prices are based upon one or two hours of touring.
 An amazing time for those who would like some unbridled adventure.

 What’s new at Deer Valley/changes